-The SENCO is involved in supporting teachers, in drawing up SEN Support Plans and discussing appropriate support and adjustments for children.
-There is a regular cycle of book looks, learning walks, observations, data analysis and reviewing of plans.
+- The SENDCO is involved in supporting teachers, in drawing up SEND Support Plans and discussing appropriate support and adjustments for children.
+There is a regular cycle of book looks, learning walks, observations, data analysis and reviewing of support plans.
 The Senior Leadership team also hold regular meetings to review the work of the school in this area.
-The SENCO and the named SEN Governor also hold termly meetings.

-SEN Support Plans are reviewed each term (or sooner if required).
-A face-to-face meeting is held with parents/carers to discuss SEN provision specifically - this meeting is in addition to the regular Parent Consultations.

-Teaching Assistants who are running intervention groups record their sessions using the Intervention Plan.
+The SENDCO and the named SEND Governor also hold termly meetings. - SEND Support Plans are reviewed each term (or sooner if required).
+A face:face meeting is held with parents/carers to discuss SEND provision specifically - this meeting is in addition to the regular Parent Consultations - Teaching Assistants who are running intervention groups, record their sessions using the Intervention Plan.
 They also carry out a baseline assessment at the start of the intervention and check progress at regular intervals.
-This ensures that they adapt their sessions to suit the changing needs and progress of the children in each group.
-This work is supported by the Class Teacher and SENCO.

-Children's individual progress is also tracked using Target Tracker and our in-house monitoring system.
+This ensures that they can adapt their sessions to suit the needs of the children in each group.
+This work is supported by the Class Teacher and SENDCO. - Children's individual progress is also tracked daily using Assessment and Feedback books in class and Insight Tracking on a termly basis.
 This information is used by teachers and SLT to monitor progress and attainment and to ascertain if children are beginning to struggle.